-Our ability to fully exploit new molecular and genetic technologies in epidemiology depends on a new generation of inter-disciplinary scientists who can harness the benefits of these technologies in exciting and productive ways.
-This Centre for Doctoral Training and its innovative four-year PhD programme equips students with the knowledge and technical skills to achieve this.
+Our ability to exploit new molecular and genetic technologies in epidemiology to the full depends on a new generation of inter-disciplinary scientists who can harness the benefits of these technologies in exciting and productive ways.
+The Centre for Doctoral Training and its innovative four-year PhD programme equips students with the knowledge and technical skills to achieve this.

 Fees quoted are provisional, per annum and subject to annual increase.